In 1929, Joseph F. Cullman Jr. and Howard S. Cullman, of Cullman

 International Speculator.
 In: Wall Street and FDR.
 By Antony Sutton.)

-In 1925, he was with Field, Glore & Company, and he and several
+In 1925, he was with Field, Glore & Company, and he

 other Field, Glore personnel were involved in fundraising for the